Winter Ziplining in Newfoundland

 By Lauren Saunders

 Sea kayaking, whale watching, larger-than-life icebergs, amazing nightlife, and incredible food.
-These are things that I associate with St. John’s and one can experience all of them here in one day.
-As of June 2012, I added a new St. John’s experience to that list: ziplining.
+These are things that we associate with St. John’s and one can experience all of them here in one day.
+Now add ziplining to that list.

 North Atlantic Ziplines is an Eco Adventure Tourism business that offers visitors an exhilarating adventure opportunity.
 I assumed that adventure seekers likely try ziplining in the spring and summer months.
 But, I was happy to discover that North Atlantic Ziplines operates in Petty Harbour all year round and in all weather conditions.